 Many complex fraud schemes defraud people or companies out of thousands of dollars, so there is a good chance that fraud charges will be serious felony offenses.

 While costly fines and jail time are concerning enough, fraud convictions can have other lasting consequences that impact many aspects of your life.
 Including:

 A fraud/theft conviction can haunt you for years to come, so you want to present an aggressive defense with the help of a lawyer you can trust.

 Seek Help from a Fargo Criminal Defense Lawyer Right Away

 If you are suspected of any type of fraud crime or have been arrested, you need a Fargo criminal defense attorney handling your case as soon as possible.
-Contact our experienced criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Contact our experienced criminal defense attorney, Tatum O’Brien, by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.